SocialDesignHouse/base-theme/README.md

 Notes
 ===

+When YeoPress installs the theme it will run the `default` task in grunt.
+Right now this task just uses `grunt-modernizr` to build a production ready version of Modernizr with the basics for you.
+You can customize the settings in `Gruntfile.js` and run `grunt modernizr` at any time to create a new customized version of Modernizr for your project.

 When you need to perform ajax calls that will need to be fast and may transfer a large amount of data, utilize the ajax-custom.php file as your AJAX URL instead of the admin-ajax.php file.